Protecting the Innocent with Video Redaction

 1. Speed is a crucial factor to consider when dealing with a large number of FOIA requests.

-2. User must have the flexibility to manually add masks for redaction
+2. User must have the flexibility to add masks for redaction manually

 4. Provide a way to preserve original video